GoogleCloudPlatform/gcs-oauth2-boto-plugin/README.md

 For more information about how to use this plugin to access Google Cloud Storage via boto in your application, see the [GCS documentation].

-Client Id and Client Secret fallback logic:
+If you wish to use this plugin without using the PyPI install as instructed in the documentation (e.g., for development), then you will need to manually acquire the modules from the requirements.txt file.

+When using this plugin, you must specify a client ID and secret.
+We offer the following methods for providing this information; if multiple methods are used, we will choose them in the following order:

 1. .boto config, if not set
-1. environment variables (OAUTH2_CLIENT_ID and OAUTH2_CLIENT_SECRET), if not set
+2. environment variables (OAUTH2_CLIENT_ID and OAUTH2_CLIENT_SECRET), if not set
-1. CLIENT_ID and CLIENT_SECRET values set by SetFallbackClientIdAndSecret function.
+3. CLIENT_ID and CLIENT_SECRET values set by SetFallbackClientIdAndSecret function.

-Default locking mechanism used is threading.Lock.
+The default locking mechanism used is threading.Lock.
 You can switch to using another locking mechanism by calling SetLock.
 Example:

 ```
 SetLock(multiprocessing.Manager().Lock())
 ```

 Before submitting any code, please run the tests (e.g., by running the following command from the root of this repository):